 At launch, the line announced that this package would cost $200, and would only be offered to 50 cabins per sailing.
 Your travel agent can easily add this to your existing booking, or you can call Virgin Voyages (though we hear lately their wait times have been rough - another reason to use a good travel agent).

 Interestingly, the response was apparently overwhelming, because just a couple of days in, Virgin had to stop selling this package while they retooled how it could be purchased.
-They’ll reportedly start selling it again on the week I’m publishing this, and in the meantime, guests sailors can pre-register by filling out a form on Virgin’s website.
+They’ll reportedly start selling it again during the week I’m publishing this, and in the meantime, sailors can pre-register by filling out a form on Virgin’s website.
 We’ll be interested to see if they make any adjustments, given the popularity.

 Our Take on the “A Splash of Romance Package”